RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 From here a person who knows English and knows who the sender is can substitute remaining charcters easily and very likely correctly.
 E.g. first word is THAT'S and the URL at the end is TEROKARVINEN.COM.

 I wrote a short program to help me with the decrypting.
+The code serves more as a documentation of workflow rather than a functioning program.
+It sped the trials of individual substitutions.
 It's provided in the main branch of this repo ([h4_code.py](https://github.com/RenneJ/hh-infosec-course/blob/main/h4_code.py))

 # Password manager demo: KeePassXC